 Any marketing plan works best when you start with a well-thought out strategic plan for business growth.
-With said plan, marketing efforts can be implemented to support it.
-When a marketing agency and client work together to form an internal, long-term strategic business plan, they create a guide that serves for decision-making and project management.
+With a strategic growth plan, marketing efforts can be implemented to support it.
+When an agency and client work together to form an internal, long-term strategic plan, they create a guide that serves for decision-making and project management.
 Working in partnership is the key to achieving marketing effectiveness.
 Take a look at the six key steps of strategic planning for any business.

 1) Gauge Industry, Trends, and Competitors

 The best way to start any strategic plan is to study your business’s overall industry.
 Questions to consider include: What is the size of the industry?
 Is this a quick or slow growing industry?
 Who are your business’s competitors?
 What products or services do your customers ask for?
 Are there any industry trends?
 If so, what are they?